As Fed fallout fades, stocks left hanging near highs

 “What has the Fed said that is particularly upsetting in terms of the outlook for interest rates and monetary policy?
 We are still talking 18 months’ time.
 It suggests the economy is improving and that is a good thing,” Hewson said.

-Stocks in London (.FTSE) fell 0.4% after data showed British retail sales fell unexpectedly last month as a lifting of lockdown restrictions encouraged spending in restaurants rather than shops, with Tesco (TSCO.L) down 1.8%. read more
+Stocks in London fell 0.4% after data showed British retail sales fell unexpectedly last month as a lifting of lockdown restrictions encouraged spending in restaurants rather than shops, with Tesco down 1.8%.

 Britain’s biggest retailer reported a sharp slowdown in underlying UK sales growth in its first quarter, reflecting a tough comparison with the same quarter last year when consumers stocked up in the country’s first COVID-19 lockdown.